Back to Bridge

 All rights, title, and interest in and to the User Interface, including all underlying software, design, content, trademarks, logos, and other intellectual property, are and shall remain the exclusive property of the Interface Operator or its licensors.
 Nothing in these Terms grants you any right, title, or interest in or to the User Interface, except for a limited, non-exclusive, non-transferable, and revocable right to access and use the User Interface solely for its intended purpose in accordance with these Terms.
 You shall not copy, modify, reproduce, distribute, reverse engineer, decompile, or otherwise attempt to derive the source code of the User Interface, except to the extent permitted by applicable law.

-The User Interface may contain links to websites and content that is controlled or operated by third parties ("Third-Party Links").
+The User Interface may contain links to websites and content that is controlled or operated by third parties ("Third-Party Links"), including block explorers, wallet download pages, and documentation published by the Igra DAO or the Igra Association.
 The Interface Operator provides these Third-Party Links for convenience only, and the inclusion of any Third-Party Links on the User Interface does not imply any endorsement by the Interface Operator of the Third-Party Links and/or their operators.
 The Interface Operator is not responsible for any content associated with the Third-Party Links.

 The Interface Operator does not guarantee that the User Interface is free from defects, errors, bugs, and security vulnerabilities or that it will be available at any time.
 The access to and use of the User Interface is made at your own risk.
 The Interface Operator gives no assurance that any function of the User Interface will satisfy your requirements, provide the intended results, meet any performance or reliability standards.
 You understand and agree that the User Interface is provided on an "as is" and "as available" basis and that the Interface Operator expressly disclaims all warranties or conditions of any kind, whether express, implied, statutory or otherwise.